-Spindle models such as above prove to be adequate for many applications such as the detection of spindles.
-However, they fail to incorporate details like the intra-spindle variation of frequencies or ‘skewness’ of the envelope.
-These details more than often vary with abnormalities or other factors.
-Thus a model which parameterizes these variations can prove beneficial in sleep studies.
-The most relevant previous work would be by Ktonas et al. [10] which modelled spindles as amplitude and frequency modulated sinusoids.
+Spindle models as above have been adequate for applications such as the detection of spindles.
+However, they fail to incorporate details such as the intra-spindle variation of frequencies or ‘skewness’ of the envelope.
+These details more than often vary with abnormalities or other factors, requiring a model that parameterizes these variations.
+As spindles have strong amplitude and frequency modulations, it is necessary to use non-stationary sinusoidal analysis where the amplitude and frequency are allowed to evolve within the analysis frame.
+In this context, Ktonas et al. [10] modelled spindles as amplitude and frequency modulated sinusoids.
 The model consisted of six parameters which captured the time varying microstructure of spindles.
-The authors had compared various time-frequency analysis methods for parameter estimation in [11] and concluded complex demodulation provides the best results. <Criticize model by Ktonas>
+The authors compared various time-frequency analysis methods for parameter estimation in [11] and concluded that complex demodulation provided the best results. <Criticize model by Ktonas>

-In the light of the above concerns, we propose a ‘Quadratic Parameter Sinusoid’ (QPS) model for sleep spindles.
-QPS is not new in literature and have widely been used especially in the field of voice and music [12].
-The definition of this model and details on how it parameterizes various spindle characteristics are explained in section 3.
+In this paper, we propose a new Quadratic Parameter Sinusoid model for spindles that addresses the deficiencies in previous models.
+The model utilizes a quadratic representation to characterize the specific duration and frequency variations within spindles.
+The QPS model was originally used to model non-stationary speech and music.…..
+[12].

+The rest of the paper is structured as follows.
+In Section 2, we define the QPS model and discuss how it parameterizes various spindle characteristics.
+In Section 3,….

 QUADRATIC PARAMETER SINUSOID